 How do I take it?

-Evrysdi is taken orally once a day after a meal, using an oral syringe provided by a physician.
+Evrysdi is taken orally once a day after a meal using an oral syringe.

 The FDA-approved label for Evrysdi lists common side effects experienced by people with later-onset SMA, including fever, diarrhea, and rash.
 For those with infantile-onset SMA, common side effects include fever, diarrhea, rash, upper respiratory tract infection, pneumonia, constipation, and vomiting.